Travel guide

 3. Go to Cellular Data Options > Data Roaming and slide it to turn it green.

-4. Check that the same line is marked as the active "Cellular Data" line.
+4. Verify that the same line is marked as the active "Cellular Data" line.

-Traveler's tip: Leave your home country line for calls and SMS only, and set your travel eSIM as the data line.
-This way, you avoid accidentally using expensive roaming from your carrier.
+Traveler's tip: leave your home line only for calls and SMS, and set your travel eSIM as the data line.
+This prevents you from inadvertently consuming expensive roaming from your carrier.

 How to activate roaming on Android